-Carlos Valdez, a district judge in Nueces County, Texas who served as the lead prosecutor in Saldivar’s murder trial, told A&E Real Crime that Saldivar ultimately killed Selena because the end of their business relationship crushed Saldivar’s sense of herself.
+Carlos Valdez, a district judge in Nueces County, Texas who served as the lead prosecutor in Saldivar’s murder trial, told A&E True Crime that Saldivar ultimately killed Selena because the end of their business relationship crushed Saldivar’s sense of herself.

 “Yolanda wanted to kill Selena because Selena was firing Yolanda,” Valdez explains.
 “She wouldn’t exist if she didn’t have Selena.
 And if she didn’t work for Selena, she didn’t want to work for anybody.”

 But the firing that preceded the murder had been drawn out.
 After a series of meetings, Saldivar had been able to temporarily convince Selena to give her a second chance, Valdez says.

 “Selena was going to fire Yolanda, but Yolanda had some [financial] documents,” Valdez says, which were necessary for Selena to file her taxes.
 Over the course of those meetings, during which time Saldivar continued to dodge providing Selena her documents, Saldivar was able to convince the young singer to keep her employed.

 The Final Confrontation Between Selena and Yolanda Saldivar

 On March 30—the day before Selena’s murder—Saldivar returned to Texas from a trip to Monterrey, Mexico, checked into the Days Inn, and contacted Selena.
 They met briefly to discuss the documents, at which time Saldivar told Selena she had been raped on her trip abroad.